nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 Sidenote: I also put a border of regular rocks from the yard all along the underside of the deck.
 I'm not going to pay an arm and a leg for rocks just to have them get lost under there.

 After the landscape fabric was down, I poured and tamped down sand piles to lay pavers onto.
 I did this about 100 times in the front yard, so I've got a good system and can lay them relatively quick.
-I used one 50lbs bag of sand for every two pavers and that helps keep costs down as well as mitigating waste.
+I used one 50lbs bag of sand for every two pavers and that helps keep costs down as well as mitigate waste.

 I spread the sand into a square roughly the size of the paver and make another sand square beside it.
 My pavers ended up being 13in apart.
 This was fine because they're more for looks than an actual walkway.
 The pavers in the front yard are 9.25in apart and are easier to walk on, for reference.

 Once the pavers were done, I decided to place and plant the yews.
 These are Japanese yews and will grow fairly big to help with shade and privacy.
 You can also prune them as much as you'd like to get a cool bonsai effect.
+I gave them enough space to grow while, hopefully, gaining some privacy and shade from them once they're grown.
+Only time will tell!

 ## Relaxing